MicrosoftDocs/memdocs/autopilot/windows-autopilot-hybrid.md

     - Provide an OU in which control is delegated to the Windows device that is running the Intune Connector.
     - Provide an OU in which control is delegated to the root computers in organization's on-premises Active Directory.
-    - If this fields is left blank, the computer object is created in the Active Directory default container.
+    - If this field is left blank, the computer object is created in the Active Directory default container.
 The default container is normally the `CN=Computers` container.
 For more information, see [Redirect the users and computers containers in Active Directory domains](/troubleshoot/windows-server/identity/redirect-users-computers-containers).

     Valid examples: